Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: Effects on prediction for

-Recalling from section II, a flat prior on $\rholambda$ combined with a constant-rate entropy source and a causal diamond volume $V \propto \rholambda^{-1}$ leads to a flat predicted distribution for $\rholambda$ in logarithmic space:
+For the $n=2$ case associated with counting late-time entropy from black holes, $w(\rholambda) \propto \rholambda^{-1}$.
+This replicates (for entirely different reasons) a result from Sec.
+II, where a flat prior on $\rholambda$ combined with a constant-rate entropy source and a causal diamond volume $V \propto \rholambda^{-1}$ leads to a flat predicted distribution for $\rholambda$ in logarithmic space:

-In the case of late-time entropy it is not the actual size of the causal diamond volume but rather the mass of the typical halo that controls the entropic weight.
-Smaller cosmological constants result in larger structure, so that the mass-weighted ``typical'' halo (and hence the weight) scales approximately as $\rholambda^{-1}$.
+A flat probability distribution in logarithmic space provides no explanation for the observed order of magnitude of $\Lambda$; indeed, it is a prediction that $\Lambda = 0$, or else the smallest discrete value allowed by a theory.
+Higher values of $n$ will simply lead to more sharply peaked predictions of $\Lambda = 0$.

+For the $n=1$ case, we recover a peak in the prediction for $\rholambda$ that is very similar to the results in ref. \cite{Bousso}.
+It is important to note that the peak is driven by the optimization of late-time entropy sources and represents the result of a competition between increased typical halo size associated with smaller values of $log(\Lambda)$, and the corresponding rarity of those cosmologies.
+In the original work it was the increased amount of stellar entropy produced before $\Lambda$ domination, rather than typical halo size, that pushed for smaller values of $\Lambda$.
+Although these effects are not entirely unrelated, the fragility of the correspondence between the early- and late-time calculations is shown by the rather different behavior under other assumptions of the scaling between halo mass and entropy.

-The overall weighting for a cosmology will be $\Delta S_0 + \Delta S_{late}$.
-Where the late time entropy increase dominates, the flat prior in $\rholambda$ is thus transformed to a flat distribution for $\log(\rholambda)$.
+We have focused on calculations of late-time entropy production, $\Delta S_{late}$, but the overall weighting for a cosmology will be $\Delta S_0 + \Delta S_{late}$.
+In the case where the late-time entropy increase dominates, the flat prior in $\rholambda$ may be transformed to a flat distribution for $\log(\rholambda)$.
 While this result addresses the cosmological constant problem to some degree (as we need only explain the smallness of log $\Lambda$), compared with earlier work we have lost the peak in the probability distribution associated with a prediction of the actual value of $\Lambda$.
-Unless we can definitively rule out significant late-time entropy sources, such a result would undermine some of the success of the CEP.
-Nonetheless the CEP still benefits to an extent from the suppression of structure formation for large values of $\rho_\Lambda$, which shows up in the weighting dropping below the $\rho_\Lambda^{-1}$ form (as can be seen in Fig. \ref{futureweight}).
+Unless we can definitively rule out significant late-time entropy sources with $\Delta S \propto M^n, n\ge 2$, such a result would undermine some of the success of the CEP.
+Nonetheless the CEP still benefits to an extent from the suppression of structure formation for large values of $\rho_\Lambda$, which shows up in the weighting dropping quickly for values of $\rholambda$ significantly larger than the observed value (as can be seen in Fig. \ref{futureweight}).